I’m sitting here on my couch surfing the web wondering what size diamond painting should I buy?

 What a great way to show someone how much you care by honoring them with a finished custom diamond painting of a significant life event, such as a wedding, graduation, etc.

 This is a great video on how to frame a diamond painting.
-It’s really a simple and beautiful way to present your diamond painting to someone.
+It’s really a simple and beautiful way to present your 5d diamond painting kits to someone.